-The cost of healthcare is rising roughly 4 percent each year, according to the Centers for Medicare and Medicaid Services.
+The cost of healthcare has been rising roughly 4 percent each year, according to the Centers for Medicare and Medicaid Services.
 Because of this, it’s increasingly difficult to find affordable therapy and avoid breaking your budget.
 (And let’s face it — who wants that extra source of stress?)

 When you’re concerned about money, it can be hard to spend it on your mental health.